Project: Wheelchair One

 Wheelchairs need to be customised to the body, lifestyle and environment of their user but their needs are continuously changing.
 How can a wheelchair be continuously customised?

 Cellule were commissioned to design, engineer and fabricate the first modular wheelchair system for the startup Disrupt Disability.

 The 3D printed seat takes inspiration from shape in nature and forms of the body.
-Postural support and response to each user, responding to ergonomy needs.
+Postural support and balance can be adapted to every user, responding to ergonomy needs.

 Aesthetic decisions were strongly linked to the wheelchair’s functionality, following functional requirements, defined by both the user and fabricators.

 The project journey encompassed a wide and dynamic research process that included hackathons with wheelchair users, manufacturers, digital fabrication specialists and engineers.

 Following on from our development of Wheelchair One, Cellule were commissioned to develop a motorised version using the modular system.

 Disrupt Disability were named as one of Nesta’s

 People who use motorised wheelchairs face daily challenges linked to the technology they use to get around.
 From batteries that don’t last a full working day, to low lying motors that prevent maneuverability and a universal failure of existing designs to adapt to changing lifestyles and environments over time.